microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge3/solution.md

 ### Task 2: Onboard the Linux Virtual Machine to Azure Arc

-1. Connect via SSH to the Virtual Machine linux-app.
+1. Connect via SSH to the Virtual Machine *lin-app-mi*.

 2. Elevate your privileges using the following command: